team-telnyx/ai-chatbot/README.md

   --header 'Content-Type: application/json'
 ```

-When using docker, simply remove port 3000 from the URL.
+When using docker, use whatever you have set as the NGINX port variable.

 ## Run Tests